2021-2022 Global Undergraduate Exchange Program (UGRAD)

 - Proficient in written and spoken English.
 Only applicants selected as nominees are required to take the TOEFL and testing will be provided to them free of charge.
-The recommended minimum TOEFL score is 6.1.
-The recommended minimum score for the IELTS is 5.0.
+The recommended TOEFL score is between 45 – 61 (iBT).
 Applicants who have taken the TOEFL in the past should submit a copy of their score report with their application.

 - Able to begin the academic exchange program in the United States in January 2021 or August 2020 if intensive English training is required

 Reminder: UGRAD is NOT a degree-granting program.
 Participants must check with their home universities regarding whether credits accumulated during the program can be transferred.

 The UGRAD Program is highly competitive and only a limited number of applicants from Mozambique will be selected.
 Applicants must fulfill the eligibility criteria above to be considered.
 Qualified applicants will be interviewed in English by the U.S. Embassy Selection Committee in February.
 Semi-finalists selected from this group will be required to take the TOEFL exam in Maputo afterwards.
 The U.S. Embassy will select nominees for the Global UGRAD Program based on leadership potential, commitment to civic engagement and community service, academic achievement, flexibility and adaptability, and interest in mutual understanding between Mozambique and the United States.
 The U.S. Department of State’s Bureau of Educational and Cultural Affairs will review global nominations and make the final selection of UGRAD participants.
 Results will be announced in/around April 2020.

 A full and complete Global UGRAD student application package includes the following documents: completed application form, copy of passport bio page, academic transcripts for years of university study, and two letters of reference.